New this week — How to orgasm: a complete guide for women · Read

 This list helps you explore what’s new, what’s changed, and where new curiosities have arisen in your desires.
 It is not an invitation to persuade someone into something they do not want, but to share where you both are, so you stop assuming and start aligning.

-It creates a shared erotic language.
+It creates a shared erotic language in your relationship

 Many couples struggle to talk about sex because they lack the vocabulary.
 They do not know how to articulate what they want, and this list gives you language.
-It introduces possibilities you may not have considered, and it helps you articulate preferences in a way that feels less personal and more exploratory.

 Exploring this list will help you go from feeling rejected to discovering a mismatch in assumptions rather than attraction.